dailystory/docs/articles/changelog/2021/march.md

 * Add new cache layer for Redis
 * Update segments and tenant to use redis
 * Update SmsActivityItem to use Redis
+* Refactor contact and lead for redis caching
+* Refactor campaign and segments for Redis caching

 ## March 4, 2021
 * Lead id not properly set for popover in campaign more than once